adriqnn/ReactProject/client/README.md

-# PizzaBurgerSpot - React Application - Client Project!
+# PizzaBurgerSpot - React Application - Educational Client Project!

 ## Getting Started:
 This is a small react client-side application called PizzaBurgerSpot for managing collections of pizzas, burggers and restaurants - created by the users.
 The application runs with it's own REST-api server made with ExpressJS and is connected to a NoSQL database - MongoDB;